Faculty Search Information

 Should a doubt arise as to the proper course of action required during the hiring process or when a situation occurs that appears to necessitate a modification of any of the procedures, hiring managers, search committees, department chairs and administrators are urged to consult with the following individuals:

-For general search items, contact the Faculty Search Coordinator, Dr. Stephen H. Whitehead, at 724-938-4830 or via email to email@example.com.
+For general search items, contact Dr. Leonard A Colelli, Associate Provost for Assessment and Accreditation, at 724-938-4302 or via email at email@example.com.

 For questions regarding the PeopleAdmin system, contact the Interim Director of Human Resources, Eric Guiser, at 724-938-4427 or via email to email@example.com.